jaggerwang/spring-cloud-in-practice/README.md

 # Spring Cloud in Practice

 This project can be used as a starter for spring cloud micro services development.
 It is the micro services version of [Spring Boot in Practice](https://github.com/jaggerwang/spring-boot-in-practice).
 It use [Spring Cloud Consul](https://cloud.spring.io/spring-cloud-consul/reference/html/) for service discovery, [Spring Cloud Gateway](https://cloud.spring.io/spring-cloud-gateway/reference/html/) to implement api gateway, and [ORY/Hydra](https://github.com/ory/hydra) for running a OAuth 2.0 Provider service.
+There is an article [Spring Cloud 微服务开发指南](https://blog.jaggerwang.net/spring-cloud-micro-service-develop-tour/) for learning this project.

 ## Dependent frameworks and packages